 , the LGA1366 Core i7 920

 was a great choice for anyone with a bit of cash and a desire for performance.
-With the recent price-drops in LGA1366 motherboards, we really can't recommend the i7-920 enough.
+With the recent price-drops in LGA1366 motherboards too, we really can't recommend the i7-920 enough.

 With four processing cores, Hyper-Threading, and a triple-channel memory controller, the i7-920 isn't left begging for high-end features and performance.
-And it'll easily clock all the way up to 4GHz, as we found out in our Core i7-920 overclocking guide
+It'll easily overclock all the way up to 4GHz, as we found out in our Core i7-920 overclocking guide

 .
-With the new D0-stepping adding a little bit more overclocking potential and reducing power consumption a touch, what more do you want from a £200 CPU?
+With the new D0-stepping adding a little bit more overclocking potential and reducing power consumption a touch, what more could you want from a £200 CPU?

 Coupled with this is the excellent X58 chipset of LGA1366 boards.
-With 36 lanes of PCI-E 2.0 bandwidth on offer, this chipset can run both SLI and CrossFire at full speed, something that the 16-lane PCI-E controller in an LGA1156 CPU can't do (as we find out in a forthcoming issue of Custom PC magazine).
-Choosing a competitively priced LGA1366 board at the moment makes for a tricky choice though, so read on to find out what we'd plump for, and what graphics card we'd use to make an epicly fast PC for a reasonable amount of cash...
+With 36 lanes of PCI-E 2.0 bandwidth on offer, this chipset can run both SLI and CrossFire at full speed, something that the single 16-lane PCI-Express controller in an LGA1156 CPU can't do.
+Choosing a competitively priced LGA1366 board at the moment makes for a tricky choice though, so read on to find out what we'd plump for, and what graphics card we'd use to make an epically fast PC for a reasonable amount of cash...

 UK Price | US Price: Intel Core i7-920 (D0 Stepping)